 Do you know that it is eligible to get paid by pinning on Pinterest?
 Start your Pinterest business account for free today and learn how, when and where to pin to get traffic to your blog posts and earn with Pinterest.

-Pinterest has announced that affiliate links are allowed on their platform and it’s a YAY for content creators to keep creating graphic content and schedule them with Tailwind for the best result.
+Pinterest has announced that affiliate links are allowed on their platform and for content creators to keep creating graphic content and schedule them with Tailwind.

 This course of Pinterest with Ell teaches you everything you need to pin to boost traffic and affiliate sales.